DiegoBonelli/diegobonelli.github.io/_pages/about.md

 </div>
 <div id="abstract" style="display: none; margin-bottom: 20px;">
     <text>
-    Inflation risk explains a significant share of the systematic variation of yield spread changes beyond standard structural factors.
+Inflation risk explains a significant share of the systematic variation of yield spread changes beyond standard structural factors and intermediation frictions.
 Movements in expected inflation directly affect the real value of debt and, consequently, bond prices.
 I show that shocks to inflation expectation, volatility, and cyclicality are significant determinants of yield spread changes.
 A model with a stochastic price index and sticky cash flow explains these patterns and delivers additional implications with empirical support.
 Loading patterns become more pronounced with higher ex-ante default risk and cash-flow flexibility but weaken during periods of high expected inflation.
     </text>
 </div>